samsrithachowdary/Eco-Shop/README.md

 <img width="960" alt="2022-08-12 (1)" src="https://user-images.githubusercontent.com/92267617/184381695-aebaeec7-2448-4d94-adc3-d20cc0219120.png">

-Below you can find the working and a virtual demo of my app actually looks like.
+Below you can find the working and a virtual demo of how my app actually looks like.